imchuncai/umem-cache-benchmark/README.rst

 ===========

 We discovered a serious issue with memcached in our benchmark test, there is a corner case that your set of a key will never succeed.
-Specifically, id you exhausted slab's storage space with chunk data allocated by big keys before storing any keys into it, you'll unable to store keys that meet the slab's items size.
+Specifically, if you exhausted slab's storage space with chunk data allocated by big keys before storing any keys into it, you'll unable to store keys that meet the slab's items size.
 It can be reproduced by following commands: